briansimiyuj/doctor-appointment-app/README.md

       b. `showViewNoteModal` and initialize it to `false`
       c. `showDeleteNoteModal` and initialize it to `false`
       d. `selectedNote` and initialize it to `null`
+      e. `title` and initialize it to an empty string
+      f. `content` and initialize it to an empty string

     2. Create `openAddNoteModal` function
       a.
 Set `showAddNoteModal` to `true`